magento/devdocs/src/guides/v2.4/graphql/mutations/place-negotiable-quote-order.md

 b2b_only: true
 ---

-The `placeNegotiableQuoteOrder` mutation converts the cart into an order and returns an order ID.
-You cannot manage orders with GraphQL, because orders are part of the backend.
-You can use REST or SOAP calls to manage orders to their completion.
+The `placeNegotiableQuoteOrder` mutation converts a negotiable quote into an order and returns an order ID.

+The negotiable quote must have one of the following statuses:

+-  SUBMITTED
+-  DECLINED
+-  EXPIRED

+If the status is DECLINED or EXPIRED, the negotiable quote is processed as a standard cart, without applying any discounts.

 Perform the following actions before using the `placeNegotiableQuoteOrder` mutation: